 NL: What do you remember seeing, hearing, and noticing that day?

 NL: Yeah, I’m curious.
-So I’ve heard you describe these events as a riot, but then you also said, they’re not a riot.
+So I’ve heard you describe these events as a riot, but then you also said, you think they’re not a riot.

 NL: What do you think, before July of that year, what was happening that sort of led to that moment?
 How did it get to be that extreme?

 GT: As far as I know, they tried to say when the white girl got thrown out of that blind pig.
 Blind pig back in that day were after-hours joints with alcohol.
-So they throw the white girl out the window at Clairmount and, between 12th and Blaine on Clairmount.
+So they throw the white girl out the window at Clairmount and, between Twelfth and Blaine on Clairmount.
 And that’s what I thought, the police had the streets blocked off.
 They threw the white girl out the window, and then that’s where the riots supposedly started at.
 They started on the west side.
-Some people say they started – what I saw started on the west side, on 12th and Blaine between 14th and 12th on Clairmount.
-On Clairmount you go 12th and then you go 14th.
+Some people say they started – what I saw started on the west side, on Twelfth and Blaine between Fourteenth and Twelfth on Clairmount.
+On Clairmount you go Twelfth and then you go Fourteenth.

-NL: What about before that night at 12th and Clairmount?
+NL: What about before that night at Twelfth and Clairmount?
 Before that, earlier in the year of 1967, let’s say.
 Was there a lot of hostility in that neighborhood?

 GT: Are you talking about like when Martin Luther King was alive?
 When did he pass, when was he murdered?

 NL: 1968, I believe, is when he was assassinated.